tidyverse/dtplyr/README.md

 evaluated each step) because it allows dtplyr to generate significantly more performant translations.

+See `vignette("translation")` for details of the current translations.

 ## Installation

 You can install from CRAN with: